isank-a/workstation/README.md

 ### Shell & Command Line Utilities

 `zsh` is my favorite which comes bundled with macOS and is the default shell.
-And, below are some tools that make `zsh` even better
+And, below are some tools that make `zsh` even better.

 - [starship](https://starship.rs/)